dustmodebros/HAB-code/README.md

 ## Acknowledgments

+- Additional thanks to the members of the 2022 HAB society at the Harrodian School for their invaluable research into parachute deployment and balloon physics, as well as landing site prediction.
+- Thanks to the [UKHAS wiki](https://ukhas.org.uk/doku.php?id=start), for all of its incredibly useful and beginner-friendly guides.
-- Special thanks to Jake Murray and Sam Wardell, without whom none of this could have happened.
+- Most importantly, thanks to Jake Murray and Sam Wardell, without whom none of this could have happened.
-- Additional thanks to the members of the 2022 HAB society at the Harrodian School